 Grim Magic: Believed to be the magic of the Grim Warlock and his followers.
 Grim magic is also called black or dark magic, and usually requires, or involves itself with, or causes death and destruction.
 More information coming soon.

-Hand Casting: The hands serve as most Sorcerer’s magic wands and implements, and as such they use their hands and minds to cast spell and manipulate objects.
+Hand Casting: The hands serve as most Sorcerer’s magic wands and implements, and as such, they use their hands and minds to cast spells and manipulate objects.
 Sorcerers are also called mental magicians and handcasters for this reason.